madreflection/MadReflection.BungieNetApi/README.md

 This is a REST client for Bungie.net's API for Destiny.

-The primary product is a code generator that uses the Open API / Swagger endpoint definitions.
+The primary product is a pair of libraries, MadReflection.BungieNetApi.Entities and MadReflection.BungieNetApi.Client.
+The LibraryGenerator project generates code in those projects using the Open API / Swagger endpoint definitions.